Zennoon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line: The script uses tail to grab the last line of the file, then it uses the >> redirection operator to duplicate it on the same file

 10-no_more_js: The script uses find to locate js files, and then utilizes the xargs to command to delete them

+11-directories: The script first uses the find command to locate directories, and then counts them using the wc command